 Fewer Sleep Props

 Your baby learns to fall asleep without being fed to sleep.
 No more feeding your baby to sleep and then slowly lowering her into the crib.
+If you’ve started this, you can learn how to stop nursing your baby to sleep.

 Once Evelyn started sleeping better, I was able to put her in her crib awake after play time, and walk out the door.
 She would suck on her pacifier and put herself to sleep.
 (Yes, it’s as glorious as it sounds!).